stevefoy/PyTorch-YOLOv3/README.md

 # PyTorch YOLO on Turfgrass Divots

-This project is based on PyTorch-YOLOv3 and branched from master code eriklindernoren.
+This project is based on PyTorch-YOLOv3, branched from the master code by Erik Lindernoren.
 The code has been adapted and modified for the training and testing of a divot dataset.

 [Link to Zenodo Record](https://www.zenodo.org/record/8375419)

 [![CI](https://github.com/eriklindernoren/PyTorch-YOLOv3/actions/workflows/main.yml/badge.svg)](https://github.com/eriklindernoren/PyTorch-YOLOv3/actions/workflows/main.yml) [![PyPI pyversions](https://img.shields.io/pypi/pyversions/pytorchyolo.svg)](https://pypi.python.org/pypi/pytorchyolo/) [![PyPI license](https://img.shields.io/pypi/l/pytorchyolo.svg)](LICENSE)

 ## Setup

-### Environment for Divot code installing from source
+### Environment Setup for Divot Code

-The project was changed to use conda environment, shared in the conda_setup.yml

-Follow these steps to set up a conda environment using the provided `conda_setup.yml` file:
+The project was modified to use a conda environment, detailed in the `conda_setup.yml` file.
+Follow these steps to set up the environment:

 1. **Install Conda**: If you haven't installed conda yet, download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution).